 For Immediate Release

-- Eliminate all three-day waterfowl licenses with the exception of 500 that are restricted to private land in the Missouri River unit
+- Eliminate all three-day non-resident waterfowl licenses with the exception of 500 that will be restricted to private land in the Missouri River unit

-- Limit the number of 10-day nonresident licenses each year to eight percent of the average number of resident waterfowl licenses sold in the prior three-years.
-(This change would make nonresident waterfowl licenses consistent with nonresident big game licenses.)
+- Limit the number of 10-day nonresident licenses each year to eight percent of the average number of resident waterfowl hunters

 In addition, the organizations will petition the Department of Game, Fish and Parks to put two initiatives into place:

 - develop a plan to increase waterfowl hunting opportunities by improving access to water on public land in the state

 - develop an overall plan to increase the number of resident waterfowl hunters by twenty-five percent in the next 10 years.

 Contact: George Vandel at 605-295-2880